Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Vue: Progressive JavaScript framework

-Progressive enhancement allows gradual adoption in existing applications, which makes Vue a strong fit for modernizing legacy applications without a full rewrite.
+Progressive enhancement allows gradual adoption in existing applications, which makes Vue a strong fit for modernising legacy applications without a full rewrite.
 The Composition API simplifies component development while maintaining Vue’s approachable syntax.
 Bundle sizes are smaller than Angular, and the proxy-based reactivity system delivers efficient performance for typical applications.

 Enterprise considerations include a smaller ecosystem compared to React and less comprehensive tooling than Angular.
 Vue works well for mid-complexity applications but may require more custom development for enterprise feature depth, particularly for data-intensive scenarios where component library breadth matters most.